 EXERCISE CAN EITHER BE YOUR BEST FRIEND OR YOUR WORST ENEMY

 It all depends on your mindset.
 Your approach.
 Your perspective.

 But the good news is, you actually have a lot more control over this than you might think!
-You just have to figure out how to get out of your own way.
+You just have to get out of your own way.

 Because here’s the thing: if you approach exercise like a chore, it will always feel like one.